deepak-singh5219/Hosting-Business-Website-Landing-Page/Readme.md

 # Hosting Website Landing Page UI

 This is the User-Interface of Landing page of a hosting website designed fully with `HTML` and `CSS`.
+The webpage is fully responsive.
 The Landing page contains:

  - Navbar
  - Header